Dev8683/pvsneslibwiki/Input-and-Output.md

-Ouput functions explained in this tutorial day are only functions for _text displaying_.
-Another tutorial will be done for _background_.
+Output functions explained in this tutorial are only functions for _text displaying_.
+Another tutorial will be done for _backgrounds_.
-We will also talk about input which are, well only _Snes joypads_.
+We will also talk about input which are, well only _SNES joypads_.

 ## Output

 The output system is managed via a **map of 32x32 characters**.
 The console functions are used to display text.

-When you want to display a text, you must specify the **x,y coordonates** of the text in this map.
+When you want to display a text, you must specify the **x,y coordinates** of the text in this map.

 You've got two ways to display text on screen :
   * using the default map shipped with PVSnesLib (text are sent to display during Vblank)